• blogangle-right

 From complex phishing and ransomware attacks to simple misconfigurations, cyber threats are everywhere.
-As they continue to increase and evolve, your organization must have a clear picture of exactly how well-protected your ecosystem is.
+As attacks continue to increase and evolve, your organization must have a clear picture of exactly how well-protected your ecosystem is.

 One way to do that is by evaluating your company’s cybersecurity posture.
 A strong posture is a great first line of defense for keeping your organization safe against known and unknown risks.
+If you're ready to see where your organization stands, dig into how to assess and improve your security posture below.

 What is security posture?